gradyhouston/star-wars-game/README.md

 Star Wars RPG

 A single-player Star Wars RPG game, where users can choose their character and battle enemies.
-It was built using Bootstrap, Javascript and Jquery.
+It was built using Bootstrap, Javascript and jQuery.